cis-ds/course-site/content/notes/topic-modeling/index.md

 ## Epoch: Iteration #1000 error is: 1.14459814288086
 ```

+{{% callout note %}}

+This dataset was previously used as part of the [Tidy Tuesday weekly data project](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-08-11/readme.md).
+Check out [this gallery](https://www.avery-robbins.com/posts/2020-08-12-tidy-tuesday-avatar/) for a range of exploratory data analyses based on the same data.

+{{% /callout %}}

 ## Acknowledgments

 * This page is derived in part from ["Tidy Text Mining with R"](http://tidytextmining.com/) and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).